ylu149/Machine-Learning-Temperature-Prediction/README.md

 Simply open the Google Collab notebook, and follow the instructions for loading the training data.

-## Please Note That Utilizing This Algorithm for Actual Betting is not Recommended.
-I do not Assume any Responsibility for the Consequences or Outcomes Resulting From its use.
+# Please note that utilizing this algorithm for actual betting is not recommended.
+I do not assume any responsibility for the consequences or outcomes resulting from its use.